centaur54dev/ckeditor5-math-preview/README.md

 To add the functionality of this plugin you should make a custom build of the editor.
 Follow the instructions [here](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/development/installing-plugins.html).

-To load the plugin, configure ckedigit adtor build-config.js like this:
+To load the plugin, configure ckeditor `build-config.js` like this:
 ```
     module.exports = {
 	// The editor creator to use, assuming ClassicEditor.